kancharlaNarmadha/1B/README.md

 ## Algorithm

-1.Create a FileInputStream to read from the file OutputFile.txt.
+1.Create FileOutputStream objects for two files (F1.txt and F2.txt).

-2.Wrap the input stream with DataInputStream to enable reading primitive data types.
+2.Create a ByteArrayOutputStream to hold output data in memory.

-3.Read a boolean value from the file using readBoolean().
+3.Read two integers from the user using Scanner and compute their sum.

-4.Print the boolean value to the console.
+4.Write the sum to the ByteArrayOutputStream and then to both files using writeTo().

-5.Close both FileInputStream and DataInputStream to release resources.
+5.Close the ByteArrayOutputStream and display a success message.